mulangonando/ReMatch/readMe.md

 Install PractNLP-tools

-Install ConfigObj

-Install editdistance

-Any Problems?
-[At this point any problem is because of you]
+Most of the time, based on our experience, it is not possible to run our code locally due to some dependency problem, we are fixing this issue.
+Till then, we made a web service for this component.
 The Public endpoint for Rematch is: curl -d "Who is the wife of Barack Obama ? " http://94.130.104.232:8080